chris-burgin/chrisburgin95.github.io/_posts/2015-8-19-Sublime-to-Atom.markdown

 - **Visual Package Manager** - Atom provides a visual, searchable packages manager while still allowing you to access commands through ```cmd + shift + p```.
 - **Open Source** - Yes.

+Along with these perks I love that Atom is in active development.
+Sublime 3 has been in beta now for quite some time now and is still loaded with bugs, and while sublime 2 is very reliable its community is starting to shrink rapidly with introduction of more modern text editors.

 ## Downsides
 The only downside that I have experienced with Atom is that it runs on a [Chromium][chromium] engine.
 If your on a older machine you will likely notice that atom is heavy and slow to open.